Drought Level 1 takes effect Aug. 1

 Current drought level

-The City is in standard conservation, which restricts outside watering to no more than twice every seven days and no more than 1 inch per week.
+As of Aug.
+1, the City is in Drought Level 1, which restricts outside watering to no more than once every seven days and no more than 1 inch per week.
 Watering is prohibited from noon-6 p.m., as is runoff of more than 150 feet down any street, gutter, alley or ditch.

 Drought Level 1